 Well that was a hiatus and a half.
 Sorry about that…life duties, you know?
 I finally had a week in which I could breathe a bit…so I decided to start overhauling and organizing and minimizing my entire house and possessions lol.
 That’s still a work in progress, but I’m so glad I finally got around to Marie Kondo’s book.
 But that’s for another post!

 I have been meaning to post this recipe for nearly two months.
 I made it again tonight, so I figured it’s about time.
 It’s one of my all-time favorites and so easy, yummy, and healthy!
 So without further ado…

 Approximately 2lbs. chicken thighs, washed and diced (size based on your preference)

 *I prefer using bone-in thighs.
-You need a good butcher knife to chop through the bones, but it is worth it for the flavor and tenderness.
+You need a good butcher knife to chop through the bones which you can find online at sites like all-knives, since it is worth it for the flavor and tenderness.

 1 large onion sliced (about 140g)

 1 inch ginger, finely chopped